Donald Trump Access Hollywood tape: People and entities mentioned by Trump

 Nancy O'Dell, the married woman of whom Trump spoke, said:

 Politics aside, I'm saddened that these comments still exist in our society at all.
 When I heard the comments yesterday, it was disappointing to hear such objectification of women.
 The conversation needs to change because no female, no person, should be the subject of such crass comments, whether or not cameras are rolling.
 Everyone deserves respect no matter the setting or gender.
 As a woman who has worked very hard to establish her career, and as a mom, I feel I must speak out with the hope that as a society we will always strive to be better.

 In response to having their product referenced by Trump on the tape, Tic Tac issued a statement on Twitter stating, "Tic Tac respects all women.
 We find the recent statements and behavior completely inappropriate and unacceptable."

 Reacting to her unwitting role in this incident, Zucker wrote on TwitLonger, "How we treat one another, whether behind closed doors, locker rooms or face to face, should be done with kindness, dignity and respect."

+Melania Trump

+The tape had been recorded shortly after Trump's marriage to his third wife, Melania, while she was pregnant with their son Barron.
+According to Chris Christie, Trump dreaded his next encounter with his wife after the tape leaked.
+It took him two hours from hearing the tape before he went to see her.
+The campaign was most concerned about her response, as it more than any other had the potential to derail Trump's candidacy.
+When they spoke about the tape privately, she reportedly said "now you could lose, you could have blown this for us" and then left the room after hearing her husband's apology.

+Melania was frustrated by the pity directed toward her.
+She wished to make her own response independently from the campaign's planned response.
+When the campaign's strategy was proposed, she only replied "no".
+Melania decided to put out her own statement, and Donald only asked to read it before she spoke to the press.
+Her statement read:

+Melania's first media appearance after the tape leaked was an interview with Anderson Cooper, who expressed sympathy for her throughout the interview.
+She stated that she would not relay what she and her husband said in private conversations, but that she was "very strong" and "very confident".
+In the interview, Melania argued that her husband supports women, and she blamed the controversy on a conspiracy by "left-wing media".
+She asked people not to feel sorry for her, directing criticism toward celebrities who spoke out on her behalf, which she found hypocritical.
+During the next presidential debate, Melania attended wearing a pussy bow, causing speculation that it was a reference to the tape.